jtwiley1996/password-generator/README.md

 ## Code

-The code was taken for the HTML and CSS were taken from the assignment layout, as well as minor starter code from CSS.
+The code for the HTML and CSS were taken from the assignment layout, as well as minor starter code from CSS.
 For some of the code I used in my Javascript (Math.random, prompt, and confirm), I found those through a resources called W3Schools.